-Treatment Position(s): With patient supine, the shoulder is adducted and slightly flexed.
-Monitor the degree of adduction and flexion to determine the mobile point as you move the affected arm into these positions.
-Achieve a mobile point in both of these parameters of motion.
-With patient's elbow flexed, apply a cephalad force through the shaft of the humerus to elevate the scapula.
-It takes a significant force to accomplish this.
+Treatment Position(s): With patient supine, abduct the shoulder and flex slightly.
+The degree of abduction and flexion is determined by monitoring the Tender Point as you move the arm into these positions to achieve a mobile point in both parameters of motion.
+With the patient's elbow flexed, apply a cephalad force through the shaft of the humerus to elevate the scapula.
+A significant force is needed to accomplish this.
 Sidebend the neck toward the Tender Point side.

-Clinical Correlation(s): Pain from the mid-cervical area laterally across the medial superior one-third of the shoulder area.
+Clinical Correlation(s): Pain from the mid-cervical area laterally across the medial superior 1/3 of the shoulder area.

-Associated Pain Referral Pattern: Pain may be present down posterior upper thorax, in the suboccipital area, and the posterior shoulder area.
+Associated Pain Referral Pattern: May be pain down posterior upper thorax, in the suboccipital area, and the posterior shoulder area.